GregRos/yamprint/README.md

 ### Simple stuff

 #### Basics
-Yamprint uses a plug-in object called a `Formatter` which is separate from the rest of the code.
+Yamprint uses a pluggable object called a `Formatter` which is separate from the rest of the code.
 This object generates certain kinds of texts, such as:

 1. The text for property keys, array prefixes bullet points, scalar values like numbers.
 2. The tag at the head of an object specifying its constructor.